-Clients limited to emergency medical care are not eligible for family planning, THSteps, or Comprehensive Care Program (CCP) benefits.
+Clients limited to emergency medical care are not eligible for family planning, THSteps, Comprehensive Care Program (CCP) benefits, or outlier payments for hospital claims.
 Only services directly related to the emergency or life-threatening situations are covered.

 Undocumented aliens and aliens with a nonqualifying entry status are identified for emergency Medicaid eligibility by the classification of type programs (TPs) 30, 31, 32, 33, 34, 35, and 36.
 Under Texas Medicaid, undocumented aliens are only eligible for emergency medical services, including emergency labor and delivery.